vipulnaik/diet-exercise-health/events/2024/2024-09-17-mouth-bite.md

 ### Interaction with resurgence of abdominal pain and other situational factors

 Leaving this in as a placeholder that I might expand upon later.

+## 2024-10-10: further evolution

+As of 2024-10-10, the redness appears to have reduced but the size / swelling may have increased a little bit.
+I think it went through a healing process overnight that was not very complete.